F3D welcomes all contributors, regardless of skill level or experience!

 F3D has a pretty extensive continuous integration trying to cover all usecases for F3D.
 It means that if your change break the CI in your PR, it will not be merged until the breaking change are addressed.
 It also means that adding a new feature or behavior means adding a associated test.
 Make sure to check the results for yourself, and ask for help if needed.

 F3D continuous integration will also check the coverage as it is a good way to evaluate if new features are being tested or not.
-When adding code to F3D, always to to cover it by adding/modifying tests.
+When adding code to F3D, always try to cover it by adding/modifying tests.

 F3D continuous integration also check formatting using clang-format and will inform you if changes needs to be made.
 However, some formatting rules are not enforced by clang-format and will be checked during the review process.